TimoMoosmann/Open-Draw/README.md

 # Open Draw

 Draw a simple draft with your eyes.
-The only thing you need is normal webcam.
+The only thing you need is a normal webcam.

 ## How to use